She: A History of Adventure: Reception

 A number of reviews were more critical of Haggard's work.
 Although the reviewer of She in Blackwood's Edinburgh Magazine considered it better than King Solomon's Mines, he opined, "Mr. Rider Haggard has not proved as yet that he has anything that can be called imagination at all...
 It might be wrought up into an unparalleled stage effect: but it is rather a failure in pen and ink.
 The more fearful and wonderful such circumstances are intended to be, the more absurd is the failure of them".
 Even more scathing was Augustus Moore in the May edition of Time: A Monthly Miscellany, who declared: "In Mr Haggard's book I find none of the powerful imagination, the elaborate detail, the vivid English which would entitle his work to be described as a romance... [rather] it seems to me to be the method of the modern melodrama".
 Moore was particularly dismissive of the novel's style and prose: "Mr Haggard cannot write English at all.
 I do not merely refer to his bad grammar, which a boy at a Boarding School would deserve to be birched for...
 It can only have been written by a man who not only knew nothing, but cared nothing for 'English undefiled'."
-Haggard's English was a common source of criticisms, but Moore was even dismissive of the character of She who widely garnered universal praise.
+Haggard's English was a common source of criticisms, but Moore was even dismissive of the character of She, who was highly regarded by many other critics.
 "Ayesha", Moore declares, "is about as impressive as the singing chambermaid who represents the naughty fairy of a pantomime in tights and a tow wig".
 Concluding his review, Moore wondered at the success that had greeted She:

 Despite such criticism, the reception that met She was overwhelmingly positive and echoed the sentiments expressed by anthropologist and literary critic Andrew Lang before the story's first publication: "I think She is one of the most astonishing romances I ever read.
 The more impossible it is, the better you do it, till it seems like a story from the literature of another planet".

 The book Science-Fiction: The Early Years stated that She was "one of the great classics of fantastic fiction" and "as vital now as when it was first printed".

+In his essay Supernatural Horror in Literature (1927), H.P.
+Lovecraft called She a 'really remarkably good' book and wrote that Haggard was continuing a 'romantic, semi-Gothic, quasi-moral tradition' first seen in the works of Sir Edward Bulwer-Lytton.